jessicahe02/mica-gd431/README.md

 - Front-end?
 Back-end?
   - https://blog.udacity.com/2014/12/front-end-vs-back-end-vs-full-stack-web-developers.html
 - Command Line
   - If you use Mac, simply open Terminal app.
+Here is [the list of commands for Mac](https://ss64.com/bash/).
-  - If you use PC, here is [the list of commands](https://www.lemoda.net/windows/windows2unix/windows2unix.html), or you can install [Cygwin](https://www.cygwin.com) to use the same commands as Mac/Linux.
+  - If you use PC, here is [the list of commands for PC](https://www.lemoda.net/windows/windows2unix/windows2unix.html), or you can install [Cygwin](https://www.cygwin.com) to use the same commands as Mac/Linux.
 - Exercise: Resume design
   1. Review your current resume and talk about how you might improve it, and how you might translate it into HTML codes.
 Discuss as small groups and share feedbacks.
   1. Recreate your resume in HTML file with proper HTML structure.